OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Administration-CoDwrWaterDistricts/codwr-waterdistricts-map.md

 ## Background

-The CO Division 1 Water Districts map shows basins used for water administration.
+The CO DWR Water Districts map shows basins used for water administration carried out by the Colorado Division of Water Resources (DWR).
 Decisions about water in Colorado invariably involve water rights and their administration.
 A water right is appropriated for a beneficial use of water, such as agriculture, municipal, industrial, and environmental use.